pythonhealthdatascience/rdesrap_mms/rmarkdown/analysis.md

       file = file.path(output_dir, "scenario_nurse_util.tex"))
 ```

-### Running a basic example (which can compare to Python template)
+### Running a basic example (which can compare to Python m/m/s model)

-To enable comparison between the templates, this section runs the model
+To enable comparison between the python and R m/m/s models, this section
-with a simple set of base case parameters (matched to Python), and then
+runs the model with a simple set of base case parameters (matched to
-running some scenarios on top of that base case.
+Python), and then running some scenarios on top of that base case.

 ``` r
 # Define the base param for this altered run